 As we progress with the design, we now need to ensure that the scheme is cost beneficial and until the full scope of scheme is finalised, the costs will not be fully understood.
 We cannot commence construction until costs have bben finalised and all funding secured.
 Due to the complexity of the locations and proposed interventions, there may be risk of costs increasing.
 Whilst the current project costs include an allowance to address potential cost increases, the Environment Agency and Calderdale Council will continue to pursue additional funding sources, on top of those already secured to further mitigate against this risk.

-If you have any questions regarding the survey or about any of the planned work in this area, please email HebdenBridgeFAS@environment-agency.gov.uk.
+If you have any questions regarding any of the planned work in this area, please email HebdenBridgeFAS@environment-agency.gov.uk.